CraftySalamander/RTS_Overlay/Readme.md

 To update the library to a new release, just delete the old folder and replace it with the new release.
 Note that your settings and build orders are saved in the user data directory (e.g. *C:\Users\XXXXX\AppData\Local\RTS_Overlay*).
 So, updating to a new release should not remove your old settings, nor your build orders.
-In case you want to use a local configuration folder, create a folder called *"local_config"* at the root of the main folder (i.e. next to the *"pictures"* folder).
+In case you want to use a local configuration folder, create a folder called *"local_config"* at the root of the main folder (i.e. next to the *"python"* folder).
 The configuration (and build orders) will be saved there.

 If you encounter issues, have a look at the **Troubleshooting** section.